Mahika20/cryptonite_tp2_Mahika/picoctf/Cryptography.md

 f.close()
 ```

-The above code the following output:
+The above code gave the following output:

 ```
 #asciiorder